tprasadtp/protonvpn-docker/k8s/README.md

     --from-literal=PROTONVPN_TIER=$PROTONVPN_TIER
 ```

-## Create a config map to save settings
+## Create a `ConfigMap` to save settings

 Please include your Pod CIDR, service CIDR, Loadbalancer IP Pool CIDR in the `PROTONVPN_EXCLUDE_CIDRS`.
-Here we are including all Private subnets for simplicity.
+Here we are including all private subnets for simplicity.

 ```bash
 kubectl create configmap protonvpn-settings \